Qazeer/artefacts.help/pages/azure/logs_collection_tools.md

 Install-Module -Name ExchangeOnlineManagement
 Install-Module -Name AzureADPreview

+# Only required for cmdlets using the GraphAPI, such as Get-ADSignInLogsGraph or Get-ADAuditLogsGraph
+Install-Module Microsoft.Graph.Beta

 # The AzureADPreview module MUST be imported (in place of the AzureAD module), as Get-AzureADAuditSignInLogs is updated to allow the retrieval of all events (instead of 1.000 entries with the AzureAD version).
 Remove-Module -Name 'AzureAD' -Force
 Import-Module -Name 'AzureADPreview' -Force

 Import-Module .\Microsoft-Extractor-Suite.psd1

-# Connects to Office 365 and / or Azure.
+# Connects to Office 365, AzureAD, and / or Azure (depending on the collection targets).
 Connect-M365
 Connect-Azure
+Connect-AzureAZ

 # Retrieves the total number of records in the UAL per Record Type.
 # By default retrieve data for the last 90 days for all users.